Impending Doom (1993-2003) is a Black Metal band from Rockendorf, Thuringia, Germany.

 After some live shows Riegler left band because of personal and musical issues.
 The ensuing mini tour with Gorgoroth and Mystic Circle, and the three week tour with Coercion and Purgatory (USA) proved to be important gigs in the band's history for it was their first time playing in foreign countries (Poland and Netherlands specifically).

 In August 1998 Signum Of Hate was released; in Russia this album was released on limited tape version including two bonus tracks, also included on the LP version.
 During the same year Impending Doom gigged with Sodom as well.

-In late summer Impending Doom recorded a cover version of Czech Black Metal band Maniac Butcher for inclusion on U.S. based compilation-CD, but the project was halted because of financial problems, so the band decided to make a limited edition 7 E.P. in July 2002 on their own including this track and a new song.
+In late summer Impending Doom recorded a cover version of Czech black metal band Maniac Butcher for inclusion on US based compilation-CD, but the project was halted because of financial problems, so the band decided to make a limited edition 7 inch EP in July 2002 on their own including this track and a new song.

 After the release of the third album and the 2001 arrival of the 7 inch record, Luciferian Curse, the deal with 'Cudgel Agency' was finished and now Impending Doom was free to sign to 'Voice Of Life', a Hardcore and Metal label from Germany.